ARGUING with ATHEISTS

 There is an atheist blog called “Cross-Examined” (ironically with the very same name as a Christian blog) presented by one Bob Seidensticker.
 I read it often and think it’s quite good.
 He came across my video called “Defending Soft Theism against Atheists,” and he thought it would be a worthwhile exercise to examine my position and see how my general concept of God compares to the specifically Christian concept of God, which is what he normally opposes on his blog.

-In the spring of 2021, he asked that I send him the text of this video, for him and his readers to critique.
+In the spring of 2021, he asked that I send him a transcript of this video, for him and his readers to critique.
 What followed was two months of back and forth.
 He posted a portion of the text three times a week, critiqued my ideas, and I responded three times a week in detail to his critiques and to the comments his readers made.

 Though a very difficult process (mixing theistic thinking with atheistic thinking is like mixing oil and water), and though I doubt anyone changed their minds, I think it was a worthwhile exercise.
 Here is his last entry, called “Soft Theism: Final Thoughts,” followed by my final entry called “Final Thoughts from the Soft Theist”: